azaelgarcia02/My_Cloud_Project/README.md

 ![](Azure_Cloud_Project_Diagram.png)

+These files have been tested and used to generate a live ELK deployment on Azure.
+They can be used to either recreate the entire deployment pictured above.
+Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the "D*mn Vulnerable Web Application"

-Load balancing ensures that the application will be highly **available**, in addition to restricting **inbound access** to the network.
-The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
-Access controls will ensure that only authorized users — namely, ourselves — will be able to connect in the first place.
+Load balancing ensures that the application will be highly available, in addition to restricting and or distributing traffic to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **file systems of the VMs on the network**, as well as watch **system metrics**, such as CPU usage; attempted SSH logins; `sudo` escalation failures; etc.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files/data (Filebeat) and system/service metrics (Metricbeat).

 The configuration details of each machine may be found below.